rgb-archive/spec/01-contracts.md

 **Version 1.0**

-This blueprint allows to set-up a crowdsale, to sell token at a specified price up to the `total_supply`.
-This contract actually creates two different token with different `token_id`s.
-Together with the "normal" token, a new "change" token is issued, to "refund" users who either send some Bitcoins too early or too late and will miss out on the token sale.
-Change tokens have a fixed 1-to-1-satoshi exchange rate.
+This blueprint allows to set-up a crowdsale, to sell tokens at a specified price up to the `total_supply`.
+This contract actually creates two different assets with different `assets_id`s.
+Together with the "normal" token, a new "change" token is issued, to "refund" users who either send some Bitcoins too early or too late and will miss out on the crowdsale.
+Change tokens have a fixed 1-to-1-satoshi rate in the issuing phase, and are intended to maintain the same rate in the redeeming phase.

 The additional fields in the body are: